-(a) Notwithstanding any other provision of law, any person shall be granted access to a gated community ... for the purpose of performing lawful service of process, upon identifying to the guard the person or persons to be served, and upon displaying a current driver's license or other identification, and one of the follow: (1) a badge [applies to sheriffs and marshals] (2) evidence of current registration as a process server...
+(a) Notwithstanding any other law, any person shall be granted access to a gated community for a reasonable period of time for the sole purpose of performing lawful service of process or service of a subpoena, upon identifying to the guard the person or persons to be served, and upon displaying a current driver's license or other identification, and one of the following:

 § 415.30 Service by mail. [describes mail service by sending a copy of summons and complaint by first-class mail or airmail to the defendant, together with 2 copies of notice and acknowledgment form; service is complete on date defendant executes a written acknowledgment; if form not returned within 20 days from mailing, defendant will be liable for reasonable costs in being served by another permitted method]

 § 415.40 Service on person outside of state.
 A summons may be served on a person outside this state in any manner provided in this article or by sending a copy of the summons and complaint to the person to be served by first class mail, postage prepaid, requireing a return receipt.
 Service of summons by this form of mail is deemed complete on the 10th day after such mailing.